NXP/ot-nxp/src/imx_rt/rt1060/README.md

 [k32w061-readme]: ../../k32w0/k32w061/README.md
 [sdk_mcux]: https://mcuxpresso.nxp.com/en/welcome

+### RT1060 + IWX12

+Host part:

+- 1 MIMXRT1060-EVKC

+TODO

+## Building examples

-### Building the freeRTOS ot-cli example
+### Building all targets

+The build script located in `<ot_nxp_repo>/script/build_rt1060` allows to build various openthread application targeted to run on RT1060 platform.
+By default if no argument is given when running the script will generate all binaries for each supported configuration.

+To build application only for a particular configuration, you should follow the next dedicated section.

-To target the RT1060 + K32W0 configuration, before building any Openthread host applications make sure to have correctly generated a K32W0 RCP binary.
+Note: to target the RT1060 + K32W0 configuration, before building any Openthread host applications make sure to have correctly generated a K32W0 RCP binary.

 ```bash
 $ cd <path-to-ot-nxp>